aws-samples/sample-amazon-gamelift-streams-react-app/README.md

    - Browser disconnection triggers session cleanup

 ## Troubleshooting
 View logs within the Amazon CloudWatch AWS console.
 Closely monitor your terminal when deploying CDK stacks and ensure that CDK stacks are properly deployed within the CloudFormation AWS Console.
 Make sure you are following the deployment steps exactly and in the correct sequence.
+On mobile devices, when testing your deployed Amazon CloudFront distribution, ensure you include `https://` before the cloudfront url.
+Desktop browsers often automatically prepend `https://` when needed, but mobile browsers can be more strict and require this.

 ## Clean Up
 You can clean up all the resources you created either with `cdk destroy` or via the CloudFormation AWS Console.
 If clearing stacks via AWS console, you need to delete the CloudFront distribution (in us-east-1 region) before you can delete the WAF WebACL.